banthagroup/fslightbox/README.md

 ## Installation
 ### Through an archive downloaded from the website.
-Just before the end of the <body> tag:
+Just before the end of the &lt;body&gt; tag:
 ```html
 <script src="fslightbox.js"></script>
 ```